Nov/Dec 2011 (Volume 3, Issue 6)

 When Hoover left the country to become a professional geologist and, soon, a millionaire, he sent his love a telegram from Australia asking Lou to marry him.
 She responded by cable with a “yes”; the union would last more than 44 years and produce two sons – Herbert Charles Hoover (1903-1969) and Allan Henry Hoover (1907-1993).

-Just one day after the Hoovers tied the knot at her parent’s home in Monterey, California, on February 10, 1899, they left for his new job in China.
+Just one day after the Hoovers tied the knot at her parent’s home in Monterey, Calif., on Feb.
+10, 1899, they left for his new job in China.
 His work took Herbert into the remote areas of a dangerous land, and soon the infamous Boxer Rebellion broke out, throwing the country into turmoil.
 Lou exhibited tremendous courage during the time, offering assistance to other Americans whenever possible, learning the Chinese language and even carrying a pistol for protection.

 They stayed in China little over a year but it was the beginning of the pair traveling the world for Herbert’s work in the mining industry.
 They journeyed across Europe, India, Egypt, Australia, New Zealand, Russia, Siberia, Ceylon, Burma and Japan.
 During their travels, the Hoovers learned much about the world and the issues that were affecting people of all nationalities.
 The Hoovers would become famous for their relief work.